SamuelBFavarin/openvpn-iac/README.md

-# OpenVPN IAC
+# OpenVPN IaC

-If you're an expatriate, you've probably missed consuming local content from your home country.
+If you're an expat, you've probably missed consuming local content from your home country 🇧🇷.
 Some streaming services and certain content are only available within the territory of your former country.
 Based on this issue, I decided to implement my own VPN using OpenVPN, AWS, and Terraform.

 All this code was based on another repository (https://github.com/dumrauf/openvpn-terraform-install), with just a few changes.
 I added a different way to send credentials to the AWS provider.
 I also added an option to define the availability zone, as I was facing some deployment issues with my EC2 instance in the São Paulo region (sa-east-1).